bitwarden/contributing-docs/docs/getting-started/tools/index.md

 ## Operating System

 All Bitwarden developers are issued with a MacBook.
-The tooling recommendations and instructions in this documentation assume that you’re using MacOS.
+The tooling recommendations and instructions in this documentation assume that you’re using macOS.
 This may require some adaptation if you’re using a different operating system.

 ## Recommended tools